 Note: This blog post is from 2010.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.I think most folks know that the underlying database drivers in CF are from DataDirect.
+And I may revise the content as necessary.I think most folks know that the underlying database drivers in CF are from DataDirect.
 Well, they've announced new "Type 5" drivers.
 While you would have to buy and install them separately from those built-into CF (for now, as Adobe has not yet certified CF for use with them), I think some people may want to give them serious consideration even before then.

 Several Performance Advantages, and Failover As Well

 Among their advantages (over the older Type 4 drivers that are built into CF) are faster performance and lower memory use (more here), as well as greater tunability in general (discussed among other features between 4 and 5), and still more.

 For some, more compelling still is the new driver-based failover, to have the driver detect a connection failure and switch communications to another DB instance (much like CF 8 Enterprise added the ability to do the same with mail server configuration in CF).
 This could be a huge improvement for many.